Talisman Dolls

 In many cultures, the art of doll-making is seen as a magical and powerful way to call for protection and good fortune.
-A ritually made doll acts as a guardian, guide and lucky charm, bestowing the owner with prosperity and wisdom.
-From Guatemalan dream dolls, and Native American katchina dolls, to an array of Japanese dolls, African Bocio dolls (original voodoo dolls), and Slavic Motanki – the cultural approach to doll-making has a long and fascinating history entwined with magical thinking and superstition.
+A ritually made doll (created with a positive intention) acts as a guardian, guide and lucky charm, bestowing the owner with prosperity, love and wisdom.
+The cultural approach to doll-making has a long and fascinating history entwined in magical thinking and superstition.
+Guatemalan dream dolls, and Native American Katchina dolls are some examples of traditional and ritualy made dolls.
+African Bocio dolls (original voodoo dolls) are most recognizable dolls today, and Slavic Motanki dolls are making they way back into the psychology of modern art making.

 “A doll represents a little piece of soul that carries all the knowledge of the larger soul-Self.
 It reflects the inner spirit of us as women; the voice of our inner reason, inner knowing, and inner consciousness.
 Most of all, a doll serves as a powerful talisman”.